loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_ADVENTCALENDAR.md

   <img src="giveaway/giveaway_1.png" alt="Giveaway process brick part 1" title="Giveaway process brick in LoyJoy" width="600"/>
 </p>

-The section `Confirm participation by email` lets you define a confirmation email send to your customer after participating for your giveaway.
+The section `Confirm participation by email` lets you define a confirmation email send to your customer after participating.
 If you wish to send a confirmation email, activate the button.
 Here you can set a subject line and a message to your customers.
 Use the HTML template field to paste your individual design and brand the confirmation email due to your preferences.

 <p align="center">
   <img src="giveaway/giveaway_2.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>
 </p>

 The section `Send winner email` can be used to notify the winner(s) of your giveaway.
 Here you can configure the winner email to inform the lucky participants about their price.
-Make sure to **activate** the **`Do not send winner email`** button as you want to send these emails from ProCampaign.
+Make sure to **activate** the **`Do not send winner email`** button as you want to send these emails from ProCampaign, not from LoyJoy this time.

 <p align="center">
   <img src="giveaway/giveaway_3.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>